Malaria prophylaxis: Suppressive prophylaxis

+Chemoprophylaxis

+Antimalarial chemoprophylaxis involves the use of medications to prevent malaria infection or suppress parasitemia following exposure to Plasmodium species.
+Commonly used prophylactic agents include atovaquone-proguanil, doxycycline, mefloquine, and chloroquine, depending on regional resistance patterns..
+Some medications act as suppressive prophylaxis by targeting blood-stage parasites, while others provide causal prophylaxis by acting on liver-stage parasites.
+Selection of an appropriate prophylactic regimen requires consideration of drug side effects, contraindications, patient adherence, and travel itinerary.

 Causal prophylaxis

 Causal prophylactics target not only the blood stages of malaria, but the initial liver stage as well.
 This means that the user can stop taking the drug seven days after leaving the area of risk.
 Malarone and primaquine are the only causal prophylactics in use.